c6y/Sphere-Builder/readme.md

 # Sphere Builder

 Render an isometric sphere with slices.
 The slice count, camera pitch (also called 'tilt'), and camera roll, can all be set.
-Made with DrawBot/Python.
+Written in [DrawBot](https://github.com/typemytype/drawbot), a wonderful Python based application for MacOS.

 ![Spherebuilder](media/sphere_12s_30p_0r.svg)
 *12 slices, camera pitch 30°*